 Q: What is scope creep?

 A: Scope creep is when a project gets bigger than what is scoped, often because extra features are added that are not in scope.
 When features are added out of scope, it will cost more.
-Read our article about scope creep and how to avoid it here.
+Read our post about scope creep and how to avoid it here.

 Q: We changed our mind about a design aspect after the second round of design revisions, why does this require more time/budget?